Miami Employment Lawyer

 At the Law Office of Joseph S. Shook, P.A., I provide legal services to employees and executives.
-With decades of experience, I am able to help my clients navigate through the complex system of local, state, and federal laws to protect their rights.
+With decades of experience as a Miami employment lawyer, I am able to help my clients navigate through the complex system of local, state, and federal laws to protect their rights.
 I give my clients the attention that they need to make sure they get justice and are satisfied with their outcome.
 My clients are people first and foremost and not simply names on paper.

 I am a Florida Bar certified lawyer who can handle all employment-related matters.
-I have helped employees recover millions of dollars and have also successfully assisted businesses with claims against them.
+As an employment lawyer in Miami, I have helped employees recover millions of dollars and have also successfully assisted businesses with claims against them.

 Overtime and Minimum Wage: An alleged deprivation of pay/rights under laws of minimum wage or overtime is an area that must be approached with a definite understanding as to the client’s ultimate goal.
 This area of law contains rules which can dramatically effect the parties’ rights and obligations depending upon the particulars of the employee-employer relationship and the nature of the business within which the employer is engaged.
 Assessing “coverage” for the FLSA as to an employee or employer is the first crucial step to plotting a successful strategy.
 It may be as to an “employee” you have no rights or as to an “employer” the FLSA does not apply to your business.